-- A. A hospital or freestanding emergency department that has reached capacity to examine and treat patients shall notify the State ESF 8 Lead, Office of Emergency Preparedness and Response, within CDPHE by contacting the 24/7 Emergency and Incident Reporting Line at 1-877-518-5608.
-The State ESF 8 Lead will then contact and inform the Health Facilities and Emergency Medical Services Division that the hospital or freestanding emergency department has reached capacity to examine and treat patients.
-Upon notification to CDPHE and after CDPHE has determined that a hospital or freestanding emergency department is at capacity, CDPHE: - 1.
-May direct the hospital or freestanding emergency department to cease admitting patients and to direct any persons thereafter seeking treatment to another hospital or facility designated by CDPHE; - 2.
-May direct the transfer of patients from the hospital or freestanding emergency department to another hospital, skilled nursing facility, dormitory, alternative care facility, or other facility designated by CDPHE.
+- A. I authorize CDPHE to determine whether a hospital or freestanding emergency department is at, or reasonably anticipated to reach, capacity.
+CDPHE is then authorized to take the following actions, as necessary: - 1.
+Direct the hospital or freestanding emergency department to cease admitting patients and direct any persons thereafter seeking treatment to another hospital or facility designated by CDPHE; - 2.
+Direct the transfer of patients from the hospital or freestanding emergency department to another hospital, skilled nursing facility, dormitory, alternative care facility, or other facility designated by CDPHE.
+CDPHE may direct the transfer of patients without first obtaining the patient's written or informed consent to such a transfer; and

-- A hospital or freestanding emergency department may transfer patients without first obtaining the patient's written or informed consent to such a transfer; and - 3.
-May direct a hospital, skilled nursing facility, or other facility to accept patients transferred from a hospital or freestanding emergency department pursuant to this Executive Order. - B. A hospital must comply with the non-waived sections of EMTALA, including the requirements to provide stabilizing treatment within the hospital's capabilities and capacity prior to the initiation of a transfer to another hospital, and to provide a medical screening examination to any individual who comes to the emergency department and requests examination or treatment. - C. Hospitals and freestanding emergency departments shall not consider a patient's insurance status or ability to pay when making transfer decisions pursuant to this Executive Order. - D. Hospitals, physicians, health insurers or managed health care organizations, health care providers, public health workers, or emergency service providers that in good faith comply completely with this Executive Order shall be immune from civil or criminal liability for any action taken to comply with this Executive Order pursuant to C.R.S. § 24-33.5-711.5(2). - E. A person receiving care in a hospital or freestanding emergency department who is transferred to another hospital or facility pursuant to this Executive Order is deemed to have an emergency medical condition, and all services for the transfer and treatment at the receiving facility are considered to be emergency services for purposes of C.R.S. § 10-16-704(5.5), including the in network cost sharing benefits and consumer protections against balance billing - F. I direct CDPHE and the Division of Insurance to work with carriers, hospitals, freestanding emergency departments, other facilities, and any entity that has transferred or received patients pursuant to this Executive Order to develop methods of identifying patients transferred or received pursuant to this Executive Order in order to ensure that those patients are protected by the consumer protections set forth in Section II.E of this Executive Order.
-If necessary, CDPHE may direct carriers, hospitals, freestanding emergency departments, facilities, transporting entities, and any other entity that has transferred or received patients pursuant to this Executive Order to take certain actions to ensure that CDPHE is able to identify those patients. - G. Employers and third party administrators of self-funded health insurance programs that are governed under the federal Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001 et seq., are strongly encouraged to take all necessary steps to protect consumers enrolled in their plans from being balance billed by any hospital, facility, or transferring entity if those consumers are transferred pursuant to this Executive Order.
+- 3. Direct a hospital, skilled nursing facility, or other facility to accept patients transferred from a hospital or freestanding emergency department pursuant to this Executive Order. - B. A hospital must comply with the non-waived sections of EMTALA, including the requirements to provide stabilizing treatment within the hospital's capabilities and capacity prior to the initiation of a transfer to another hospital, and to provide a medical screening examination to any individual who comes to the emergency department and requests examination or treatment. - C. Hospitals and freestanding emergency departments shall not consider a patient's insurance status or ability to pay when making transfer decisions pursuant to this Executive Order. - D. Hospitals, physicians, health insurers or managed health care organizations, health care providers, public health workers, or emergency service providers that in good faith comply completely with this Executive Order shall be immune from civil or criminal liability for any action taken to comply with this Executive Order pursuant to C.R.S. § 24-33.5-711.5(2). - E. A person receiving care in a hospital or freestanding emergency department who is transferred to another hospital or facility pursuant to this Executive Order is deemed to have an emergency medical condition, and all services for the transfer and treatment at the receiving facility are considered to be emergency services for purposes of C.R.S. § 10-16-704(5.5), including the in network cost sharing benefits and consumer protections against balance billing and the prohibition against prior authorization. - F. I direct CDPHE and the Colorado Division of Insurance to work with carriers, hospitals, freestanding emergency departments, other facilities, and any entity that has transferred or received patients pursuant to this Executive Order to develop methods of identifying patients transferred or received pursuant to this Executive Order to ensure that those patients are protected by the consumer protections set forth in Section II.E. of this Executive Order.
+If necessary, CDPHE may direct carriers, hospitals, freestanding emergency departments, facilities, transporting entities, and any other entity that has transferred or received patients pursuant to this Executive Order to take certain actions to ensure that CDPHE is able to identify those patients. - G. Employers and third party administrators of self-funded health insurance programs that are governed under the Federal Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001 et seq., are strongly encouraged to take all necessary steps to protect consumers enrolled in their plans from being balance billed by any hospital, facility, or transferring entity if those consumers are transferred pursuant to this Executive Order.